“These negatives are irreplaceable documents which could be extremely useful. Now more than ever.”

 As part of her legal efforts to reclaim the negatives, Lucia wrote, “Everybody, except myself, have used, and admit to having used my photographs […] and often also without mentioning my name.
 Everyone—except myself—have derived advantages from using my photographs, either directly, or indirectly, in a number of ways, be it in cash or prestige, or both.”
 Her claim was ultimately successful, leading to the return of 230 extant negatives in 1957.
 However, the acknowledgement of her influence—both as a collaborator in László Moholy-Nagy’s photographic experiments, and as an agent in the construction of Bauhaus visual identity—remains an ongoing project.

-Introduction by Dana Ostrander, Curatorial Assistant, Department of Photography, 2020
+Dana Ostrander, Curatorial Assistant, Department of Photography, 2020

 The research for this text was supported by a generous grant from The Modern Women's Fund.